-British pubs are closed, but Brits won’t give up their pub quizzes
+The pubs are closed, but Brits won’t give up their quizzes

 There’s some cheating happening, too, apparently.
 Google Trends reveals a telling spike in U.K. searches for “Who Wants to Be a Millionaire?,” “Diana Rigg,” “Cigarette Smoking Man,” “Simon Cowell” and “Goldfinger” just moments after Jay Flynn posed questions about them during Thursday night’s “Virtual Pub Quiz.”

-Flynn, 38, is a former pub owner who decided five weeks ago to host a quiz on YouTube for his mates.
+Flynn, 38, is a former pub owner who decided five weeks ago to host a quiz for his mates on YouTube.
 He didn’t know about privacy settings — he jokingly calls himself the “least professional quiz host in Darwen,” a city in the northwest of England — and suddenly found himself broadcasting to tens of thousands.
 His quiz on Thursday was watched by more than 300,000 people, live and on replay.

 There’s no single winner.
 Rather, people play along and set up their own circles of competition.

-“A lot of people are setting up Zoom parties and Facebook Messenger videos and listening to this idiot asking questions,” said Flynn, referring to himself.
+“A lot of people are setting up Zoom parties and Facebook Messenger videos and listening to this idiot asking questions,” Flynn said, referring to himself.

 The quizzes are free to play, but Flynn gently encourages participants to donate to the National Health Service, where his wife works.
 He also incorporates an intermission in his Thursday night quiz so everyone can step outside to join what has become another national ritual: the 8 p.m. clapping for health-care workers.
 As of Friday, he had raised $160,000, making him one of the top NHS fundraisers during the pandemic.